 Things — those small, connected devices are now part of our daily lives.
 As we transition our focus from mobile to broader IoT development, the need for reliable and open source backend systems increases.
 There are so many applications for IoT — smart thermostats, air conditioning controllers, DIY home automation systems based on Raspberry Pi and Arduino, to name a few.
 We were planning to add IoT support to Para for a while now but it was only after a fellow developer’s suggestion that we realized we should’ve done this sooner.

-In this tutorial we’re going to build a simple single-page application with Angular 2.
-This is intended for developers unfamiliar with 2 or having some experience with AngularJS 1.
+In this tutorial we’re going to build a simple single-page application with Angular (v8 and above).
+This is intended for developers unfamiliar with the new framework or having some experience with AngularJS.
 First of all, I got Visual Studio Code installed on my machine and it’s running on Linux.
 I chose VS Code because we’ll be working with TypeScript mostly and it has great support for it, but you can code in your favourite IDE as well.
-Next, I’ve decided to save some time and clone the excellent Angular 2 starter kit by Minko Gechev called ‘angular-seed’.
-For that you’ll also need Git, Node.js and npm.
+Originally, the code in this article was based on the excellent Angular 2 Seed project by Minko Gechev That project is now deprecated in favor of Angular CLI and the code here has been migrated to use the new official build tool for Angular.
+You’ll also need to have Git, Node.js and npm installed.